monero-project/monero-site/knowledge-base/developer-guides/daemon-rpc.md

 Outputs:

 * *block_header* - A structure containing block header information.
-  * *depth* -  The number of blocks succeeding this block on the blockchain.
+  * *depth* -  unsigned int; The number of blocks succeeding this block on the blockchain.
 A larger number means an older block.
-  * *difficulty* - The strength of the Monero network based on mining power.
+  * *difficulty* - unsigned int; The strength of the Monero network based on mining power.
-  * *hash* - The hash of this block.
+  * *hash* - string; The hash of this block.
-  * *height* - The number of blocks preceding this block on the blockchain.
+  * *height* - unsigned int; The number of blocks preceding this block on the blockchain.
-  * *major_version* - The major version of the monero protocol at this block height.
+  * *major_version* - unsigned int; The major version of the monero protocol at this block height.
-  * *minor_version* - The minor version of the monero protocol at this block height.
+  * *minor_version* - unsigned int; The minor version of the monero protocol at this block height.
-  * *nonce* - a cryptographic random one-time number used in mining a Monero block.
+  * *nonce* - unsigned int; a cryptographic random one-time number used in mining a Monero block.
-  * *orphan_status* - Usually `false`.
+  * *orphan_status* - boolean; Usually `false`.
 If `true`, this block is not part of the longest chain.
-  * *prev_hash* - The hash of the block immediately preceding this block in the chain.
+  * *prev_hash* - string; The hash of the block immediately preceding this block in the chain.
-  * *reward* - The amount of new atomic units generated in this block and rewarded to the miner.
+  * *reward* - unsigned int; The amount of new atomic units generated in this block and rewarded to the miner.
 Note: 1 XMR = 1e12 atomic units.
-  * *timestamp* - The time the block was recorded into the blockchain.
+  * *timestamp* - unsigned int; The time the block was recorded into the blockchain.
-* *status* - General RPC error code.
+* *status* - string; General RPC error code.
 "OK" means everything looks good.

 In this example, the most recent block (990793 at the time) is returned: